xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 # Abstract

 This paper investigates dichotomy systems in Socionics through group actions and vector space representations.
 Each dichotomy system consists of a fixed set of wall dichotomies whose interactions generate orbital dichotomies through a Socion 2-cocycle.
-The set of intertype relations form a nonabelian group acting on types, while dichotomy systems induce abelian relation groups acting on both types and its derived models.
+The set of intertype relations form a nonabelian group acting on types, while dichotomy systems induce abelian relation groups acting on both types and their derived models.

 # 1. Introduction